 Connecticut State law requires that any college student living in college-owned housing be vaccinated against meningitis as a condition for living in the college’s residence halls or apartments.

-Effective January 1, 2015: Change to the College Meningococcal Vaccine Requirement:
+College Meningococcal Vaccine Requirement:

 Students who need the vaccination should call their private physician or their college’s health center to ask if they provide the vaccination.
 Some walk-in or urgent care facilities, public health departments, or travel medicine clinics may offer the vaccine.
 Students can also call the Connecticut Department of Public Health’s Immunization Program to get a list of Meningococcal Clinics in Connecticut